 Magnitude (in astronomy, stargazing, and astrophotography) is simply a measure of the brightness of an astronomical (celestial) object (e.g., a star like Betelgeuse or a galaxy like Andromeda galaxy).

-Why it's so important for an amateur (professional too) astronomer, stargazer and astrophotographer?
-It's very simple - the brighter the object, the easier to spot, gaze, and photograph!
+Why is it important for an amateur (professional) astronomer, stargazer, and astrophotographer?
+It's straightforward - the brighter the object, the easier it is to spot, gaze, and photograph!

 There are two types of magnitude in astronomy: apparent and absolute.
-In our hobby, we mostly use the apparent one - the brightness as it appears to our eyes on the night sky, not the absolute "quantity"/"amount" of light that a certain celestial object "produces" objectively.
+In our hobby, we mainly use the apparent one - the brightness as it appears to our eyes on the night sky, not the absolute "quantity"/"amount" of light that a particular celestial object "produces" objectively.